From an Iowa girlhood to a Wisconsin dairy farm, Marilyn, along with her husband, Justin, raised chickens, cows, hogs, crops, and fourteen children.

 The Horses Knew the Way

-It really surprised Marilyn, one fall day, when her dad instructed the two girls to take the horse and wagon and go pick the two end rows of corn by hand.
+It really surprised Marilyn (my mom), one fall day, when her dad instructed the two girls to take the horse and wagon and go pick the two end rows of corn by hand.
 Mom was maybe ten and she was worried, but her dad assured her the horse would know what to do, and he did.